mdsabbiralmamon/myJourneyFor2024/Web_day9_ResponsiveLayout/README.md

 - `Viewport Width (vw) and Viewport Height (vh):` These units represent a percentage of the viewport size.
 For example, 1vw is 1% of the viewport width.

+- `vmax and vmin :`  these are viewport-percentage lengths that represent relative units based on the size of the viewport (the visible portion of the web page in the browser window).
+These units are useful for creating designs that are responsive to different screen sizes.

 - `Absolute Units (in, cm, mm, pt, pc):` These are absolute units not dependent on other factors like screen size or text size.
 They are less commonly used in web design, especially for responsive layouts.

 #### 🎯   2.
 Responsive Design: